mathjax/MathJax/docs/source/options/hub.rst

     are not using one of the preprocessors, you need to insert something extra into your HTML file in order to avoid a bug in Internet Explorer.
-IE removes spaces from the DOM that it thinks are redundent, and since a ``<script>`` tag usually doesn't add content to the page, if there is a space before and after a MathJax ``<script>`` tag, IE will remove the first space.
-When MathJax inserts the typeset mathematics, this means there will be no space before it and the preceeding text.
+IE removes spaces from the DOM that it thinks are redundant, and since a ``<script>`` tag usually doesn't add content to the page, if there is a space before and after a MathJax ``<script>`` tag, IE will remove the first space.
+When MathJax inserts the typeset mathematics, this means there will be no space before it and the preceding text.
 In order to avoid this, you should include some "guard characters" before or after the math SCRIPT tag; define the patterns you want to use below.
     Note that these are used as regular expressions, so you will need